zaz/qubes-doc/user/templates/windows/windows-qubes-4-1.md

     - Click `Next`.
 A screen appears saying "Who's going to use this device?"
 This is the local account creation screen.
     - Enter the username you want to use and click `Next`.
     - Enter a password and click `Next`.
 You can leave the field blank but it's not recommended.

-- On systems shipped with a Windows license, the product key may be read from flash via root in dom0:

-    `strings < /sys/firmware/acpi/tables/MSDM`

-    Alternatively, you can also try a Windows 7 license key (as of 2018/11 they are still accepted for a free upgrade to Windows 10).

  - The VM will shutdown after the installer completes the extraction of Windows installation files.
 It's a good idea to clone the VM now (eg. `qvm-clone WindowsNew WindowsNewbkp1`).
 Then, (re)start the VM via the Qubes Manager or with `qvm-start WindowsNew` from a dom0 terminal (without the `--cdrom` parameter!).